firezone/azure-terraform-firezone/README.md

 # azure-terraform-firezone
 Terraform module to deploy a Firezone VPN server in Azure.
+For more information on Firezone visit https://firezone.dev

 ## Example Usage
 ```hcl